PySimpleGUI/PySimpleGUI/docs/cookbook.md

 # Recipe - Script Launcher - Exec APIs

 This program will run commands and display the output in an Output Element.
-There are numerous Demo Programs that show how to lauch subprocesses manually rather than using the newer Exec APIs.
+There are numerous Demo Programs that show how to launch subprocesses manually rather than using the newer Exec APIs.

 ![script_launcher](https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_cookbook/script_launcher.jpg)